 * Need after hours non-emergency emotional support?
 7 Cups is an online 24×7 website (and also a mobile app) providing free support to people experiencing emotional distress by connecting them with non-professional listeners trained in active listening.
 They also offer online professional therapists.

 You may also find answers to many of your questions on our Warmline FAQs page:

 About the Warmline/Help Desk

-The purpose of the Warmline/Help Desk is to serve as a resource center for anyone seeking information or support.
+The purpose of the Warmline/Help Desk is to serve as a resource center for anyone seeking mental health related information or support.
 This can include individuals dealing with mental illness, their families, friends and mental health professionals.
 You can access our Warmline by coming into our office, by calling our phone line, or by emailing us from this web site.
-Our Warmline team offers support, compassionate listening, and information and/or referrals on a multitude of mental health issues and resources, including:
+Our Warmline team offers support, compassionate listening, and information on a multitude of mental health issues and resources, including:

 - Understanding mental illness, and its effect on individuals, families and friends.

 - Understanding the mental health laws and systems, how to obtain mental health services, and how to overcome obstacles to getting help with mental health problems

 - NAMI education classes and programs

 - Support groups for individuals and their families, offered by NAMI and other organizations

 - Information on services available from agencies within the Santa Clara County